Overview

 Summary of contributions

-(UI), I play a crucial role in integrating the features my
+As the main developer of the application’s User Interface (UI), I play a crucial role in integrating the features my

-.
+teammates create with the UI.
 During group discussions, I placed extra emphasis on guiding my teammates to engineer

-solutions that could be more easily assimilated into the UI
+solutions that could be more easily assimilated into the UI, to ensure that their work becomes user-visible.
+As a

 result, my team was able to morph the given codebase from a trivial application into a polished product.